Lubov Chernukhin

 Lubov Chernukhin (née Golubeva) is a businesswoman born in the USSR.
 She has contributed significantly to the British Conservative Party, having donated over £2 million.

 Biography

-Born Lubov Golubeva in November 1972, Chernukhin left the USSR for the USA as a teenager.
+Born Lubov Golubeva in November 1972, Chernukhin left the USSR for the US as a teenager.
 She was educated on the US East Coast, receiving a master's degree from the NYU Stern School of Business.
 Aside from her philanthropic work, Chernukhin acts as a VC Investor and is listed as a director of UK property firm Capital Construction And Development Ltd.

 Following the 2022 Russian invasion of Ukraine, Chernukhin publicly condemned "all Russian military aggression in Ukraine" and urged for the "strongest possible sanctions against Putin's regime and its enablers".
 In September 2022, she wrote an Op-ed in Politico regarding what avenue the West should take in relation to the invasion.

 Business career

 Chernukhin has been the Director of Capital Construction & Development Limited (CCD Ltd) since 2005.
 The company provides advisory services to clients investing in UK real estate and has operations in France and Portugal.

 Chernukhin serves as chairperson of Ewelme Hills Hills vineyard, an organic vineyard and farm in Oxfordshire, England.
 She aims to have the vineyard's wines rise in dominance in the Pinot Noir and organic sparkling wine markets.

 In November 2022, Chernukhin together with entertainment entrepreneur Graham Owen opened a family entertainment centre, Owens Entertainment in Hastings, England, which has been built in place of a former Debenhams store with the aim of repurposing the site.